History of the Kurds: Etymology

 the word ‘Kurd’ to this day, but the interpreters often have not dwelled on the word ‘Kırd’, the self-designation the Kırmanj (Zazas) use in certain regions.
 However, Strabo, the ancient Greek author (64 BC–21 AD), uses the term Kύρτιοι (Kurtioi) for Kurds, which is Kyrtii in Latin; the similarity of these Greek and Latin terms with the word ‘Kırd’ and its plural forms ‘Kırdi’/’Kirdi’ is remarkable (Strabon cited in Islâm Ansiklopedisi, 1977: 1090; Lecoq, 2006: 232).
 Likewise, in the Armenian language, the plural form ‘Krder’, ‘Krdakan’ is used for the Kurds.

 By the time of the Islamic conquests in the 7th century, and possibly earlier, the term 'Kurd' was used with a socio-economic meaning to describe nomadic groups on the western edge of the Iranian plateau and, possibly, tribes aligned with Sassanian authority in Mesopotamia.
 During this period, Kurds were also already present in eastern Anatolia.

 Early Islamic writings mention the Kurds across a wide geographical area.
 However, due to the ambiguity of these accounts, scholars have debated the meaning of the term "Kurds," considering whether it referred to a group defined by ethnicity and language, nomadic lifestyle, or a specific environment in which they lived.
 A recent study by Boris James, the first scholar to carefully analyze and interpret these writings, focusing on the 12th to 14th centuries, concluded that 12th-century sources show the Kurds had become a unified ethnic group, although divided into several tribes.

 Medieval Period

 Early Kurdish dynasties

-From Islamic conquest up until 10th century, Kurdish groups played a marginal role in the regions politics, being mentioned from that era as mercenaries and rebels. the period of 950-1050s, has been called the Kurdish interlude by scholars.
+From Islamic conquest up until the 10th century, Kurdish groups played a marginal role in the regions politics, being mentioned from that era as mercenaries and rebels. the period of 950-1050s, has been called the Kurdish interlude by scholars.
 As various Kurdish tribes seized vast territories and formed their own states.
 The independent Kurdish principalities were: